gwax/www-gwax/posts/2005/11/sidekick-ii-v23.rst

 :tags: computers

-Earlier today, my Sidekick notified me of a new over-the-air update; now seing as it will keep pestering you until you update and I'm the "ooh new and flash!" sort of person, I let it go and install the update.
+Earlier today, my Sidekick notified me of a new over-the-air update; now seeing as it will keep pestering you until you update and I'm the "ooh new and flash!" sort of person, I let it go and install the update.
 I've only been poking at the thing a little bit, but I can already say that v2.3 is definitely a good update, in more than just superficial ways.
 A